Dmitri-2/cs410-final-project/README.md

 The documentation for each of these libraries was very helpful, with code samples providing clear ways to use components.

 ### Backend

 The back-end for this project is somewhat hidden, as I am thinking of developing it into a proprietary app.
 In addition to this, it has been under development for the past two years (a off-and-on side project), and might require some refactoring to get API keys (and other sensitive information) out of program files.

+### Authentication

+Authentication is done using Laravel Sanctum (https://laravel.com/docs/7.x/sanctum).
+This allows us to issue authentication tokens to users.
+These tokens are then stored locally and used as Bearer tokens to authenticate all API requests from the dashboard.